marklogic-community/corb2/METRICS.md

 * **How can I log the job metrics to the Marklogic error log?**
     * Logging can be enabled by setting METRICS-TO-ERROR-LOG property in options.
         + Ex: **METRICS-TO-ERROR-LOG=info**
-        + Startup message is logged when CoRB job startsup and detailed metrics are logged when the job finishes.
+        + Startup message is logged when CoRB job starts up and detailed metrics are logged when the job has finished.
 * **How can I set the log level when logging metrics to the Marklogic error log?**
     * METRICS-TO-ERROR-LOG property has the following possible values:
       +  *none,emergency,alert,critical,error,warning,notice,info,config,debug,fine,finer,finest.*
       + Default value is none ( which means the metrics will not be logged to the error log).
 * **What kind of details are logged?**
     * User provided options ( not the default options )
-    * Host Name
+    * Host name
     * Job run location
     * Time taken for each of the stages of the CoRB job, i.e, INIT-MODULE, URIS-MODULE, PRE-BATCH-MODULE, PROCESS-MODULE, POST-BATCH-MODULE
     * Failed transactions ( first 1000 failures)